openstack-archive/infra-manual/doc/source/creators.rst

 #.
 Visit https://launchpad.net/projects/+new and fill in the details.

 #.
 Name your project using the same name you plan to use for the git
    repository, unless that is taken.
-Try "python-" as a prefix if necessary (for example, "python-stevedore").
+Try "openstack-" as a prefix if necessary (for example, "openstack-stevedore").
 If that name is also taken, consult with the Release Manager before going any further.

 Put Your New Project in the Correct Project Group